Big Creek Great Smoky Mountains National Park

 Back Country Campsite #37

-At the end of Big Creek Trail, about 5.2 miles from the trailhead is Back Country Campsite #37, located in Walnut Bottom.
+At the end of Big Creek Trail, about 5.2 miles from the trailhead, is Back Country Campsite #37, in Walnut Bottom.
 This campsite is a wide and open area that is really pretty, and next to a bend in the creek.
 There are multiple sites here.

-Something to be aware of for this campsite, it's pretty well known for having bear activity.
-In fact, when we were in the Big Creek area last, the campground was closed due to bear activity.
-Generally the bears are harmless and will leave you alone, as long as you follow these simple rules:
+Be aware that this campsite is well known for bear activity.
+In fact, when we were in the Big Creek area last, the campground was closed because of bear activity.
+The black bears are generally harmless and will leave you alone, as long as you follow these simple rules:

 1. Keep your distance, and respect them